DU spectrophotometer: Impact

 Credited with having "brought about a breakthrough in optical spectroscopy", the Beckman DU has been identified as "an indispensable tool for chemistry" and "the Model T of laboratory instruments".
 Approximately 30,000 DU spectrophotometers were manufactured and sold between 1941 and 1976.

 The DU enabled researchers to perform easier analysis of substances by quickly taking measurements at more than one wavelength to produce an absorption spectrum describing the complete substance.
 For example, the standard method of analysis of the vitamin A content of shark liver oil, before the introduction of the DU spectrophotometer, involved feeding the oil to rats for 21 days, then cutting off the rats' tails and examining their bone structure.
 With the DU's UV technology, vitamin A content of shark liver oil could be determined directly in a matter of minutes.

 The Scripps Research Institute and the Massachusetts Institute of Technology credit the DU with improving both accuracy and speed of chemical analysis.
 MIT states: "This device forever simplified and streamlined chemical analysis, by allowing researchers to perform a 99.9% accurate quantitative measurement of a substance within minutes, as opposed to the weeks required previously for results of only 25% accuracy."

-Organic chemist and philosopher of science Theodore L. Brown states that it "revolutionized the measurement of light signals from samples".
+Inorganic chemist and philosopher of science Theodore L. Brown states that it "revolutionized the measurement of light signals from samples".
 Nobel laureate Bruce Merrifield is quoted as calling the DU spectrophotometer "probably the most important instrument ever developed towards the advancement of bioscience."
 Historian of science Peter J. T. Morris identifies the introduction of the DU and other scientific instruments in the 1940s as the beginning of a Kuhnian revolution.

 For the Beckman company, the DU was one of three foundational inventions – the pH meter, the DU spectrophotometer, and the helipot potentiometer – that established the company on a secure financial basis and enabled it to expand.